 The focus of Year 10 is to build on this foundation and prepare students to successfully undertake NCEA level 1.

-Students continue to study their core subjects and select two options from:
+Students continue to study their core subjects and select FOUR electives from:

-There will be opportunities for students to be stretched and challenged.
-Some may be invited to study courses at Level 1 or higher, but this will be at the discretion of the HOD of the subject concerned and the Assistant Rector.
+There will be opportunities for students to be extended and challenged.
+Some may be invited to study courses at Level 1 or higher, but this will be at the discretion of the HoD of the subject concerned and the Assistant Rector.

 It is essential that the procedures in the Student Assessment Policy are understood and closely adhered to.
 They represent both your rights and your responsibilities as a student.